Dimtemp/PowerShell-training/505-custom-formatting.md

 # Custom format demo

+In this section you're going to create a function with a custom formatting.

-Create a PowerShell module with the following function:
+Let's start with creating a PowerShell module file with the following function:

 ```powershell
 function Get-ComputerInfo {
     $os = Get-CimInstance -ClassName Win32_OperatingSystem